-Religious shrines are abundant in the mountains, cultivated valleys and forests of Tirol, Austria.
+Religious shrines are abundant in the mountains, cultivated valleys, and forests of Tirol, Austria.
 The observant visitor will see them everywhere: at the edge of roads, on city streets, in the woods, at restaurants, in businesses, outside of cafes, and even on remote hiking trails.

 Many of the smaller shrines are carved from wood, are raised off the ground, and sit at eye level.
-They can even displayed on a tree.
+They can even be displayed on a tree.
 Inside these shrines, protected from direct wind and rain, can be paintings or photos of revered figures: the Madonna, Jesus, Saints or even loved ones.

 Some shrines are large and placed in prominent places like sidewalks; while others are small and in out-of-the-way places.
 One of the smallest shrines I saw rested about 4 meters (12 feet) up a cliff, directly overhead, on a hiking trail.
 I would not have seen it if I had not stopped for a drink of water and happened to glance up.

 Other shrines are made of stone or cement; they can be the size of a small car or that of a small bus.
 These shrines generally have a gate or a fence outside while inside are paintings or statues.
-Frequently I saw flowers, candles and photos of people resting just inside such shrines.
+Frequently I saw flowers, candles, and photos of people resting just inside such shrines.

-In family-owned cafes or in people’s houses a small shrine might be found, but usually the most common symbol to be seen is a large, ornately carved wooden Crucifix hanging in a corner or along the wall.
+In family-owned cafes or in people’s houses a small shrine might be found, but usually, the most common symbol to be seen is a large, ornately carved wooden Crucifix hanging in a corner or along the wall.